Maurice Dockrell (Unionist politician): Politics

+Personal life

-His wife, Margaret Dockrell was a suffragist, philanthropist, and councillor.
+He married Margaret Shannon on 27 July 1875 in Dublin Ireland.
+They had seven children, including Henry Morgan Dockrell and George Dockrell.
+Margaret Dockrell was a suffragist, philanthropist, and councillor.
 His son Henry Morgan Dockrell was later a Fine Gael Teachta Dála (TD), and his grandsons Percy and Maurice Dockrell were also long-serving Fine Gael TDs.
+He was knighted in 1905.
 Maurice ran the Dockrell family business of builders' providers in Dublin.

-Early life and family

-Maurice was the son of Thomas Dockrell and Anne Morgan Brooks.
-He was the fifth of 10 children.
-3 of his siblings died in childhood and are buried with his parents in Mount Jerome Cemetery.

-Marriage and family

-Maurice married Margaret Dockrell on 27th July 1875 in Dublin Ireland.
-They had 7 children.